stryder-dev/flutter_platform_widgets/README.md

 #### Enhance

-Extend with `WidgetBuilder` for material or cupertino.
+Extend with `PlatformBuilder` for material or cupertino.

 ```dart
 return PlatformButton(